codeUWE/breakItDown/README.md

     CLOUD_NAME=
     API_KEY=
     API_SECRET=
-    Provide your own credentials for MongoDB, Cloudinary, and a custom JWT code.
+    Provide your own credentials for MongoDB, Cloudinary, and a secret JWT code.

     3. Install dependencies and start the application: npm run install-all